github-insights/github-insights.github.io/docs/configuration/configuration.md

 ## Exporters

 These configs define on which schedule the exporters will run.
-Although configurable this is not so influential on the programs performacne or lazency and should be kept on quite a quick schedule.
+Although configurable this is not so influential on the programs performance or latency and should be kept on quite a quick schedule.
 Most of the schedule executions will only hit the caches.
 To change how often the Github Api is queried use the enviroment variables listed in the [cache eviction](#cache-eviction) section.